LinkTheCoder/LinkTheCoder/README.md

 - 👨🏻‍💻 A **Front-End Developer** a bit **Back-End**.
 I like to code and design websites, apps, games, bots etc.

-- ⚛️ Using frameworks like Next, React, React Native Expo, Express, Tailwind CSS etc.
+- ⚛️ Using frameworks like Next, React, React Native Expo, .NET etc.

 - 💻 Client-side languages as HTML, CSS, JS/TS etc.

 - 💾 Also tinkering sometimes with databases like Firebase, PostgreSQL, Redis etc.

-- ⚙️ Learning a bit Server-side languages like Node, Python etc.
+- ⚙️ Learning a bit Server-side languages like Node, Python, C# etc.

 - 🔁 Also a bit DevOps like Docker, Git etc.